 Data, in research, is everything—and not just the accumulation of data in general, but the acquisition of high-quality data by a sound and replicable methodology.
 Just as the 2017 APPAM conference is focusing on the importance of rigorous measurement, so has the 2017 GRIT report reiterated that the primary concern of research scientists remains data quality.
-For while sloppy methodology results in sloppy data, a critical component to the collection process is the utilization of experienced field data collectors.
+While sloppy methodology results in sloppy data, a critical component to the collection process is the utilization of experienced field interviewers.

 With a general decline in data collector hire in-house as well as associated training programs, research organizations must increasingly seek to partner with staffing organizations experienced in the research sector.